OpenNuvoton/NuEdgeWise/README.md

 The Tiny ML Tool provides a platform for training and deployment using TensorFlow Lite on Nuvoton's MCU/MPU.
 ---
 - The NuEdgeWise tools offer Jupyter Notebooks with a user-friendly interface, simplifying the process of working with Tiny ML.
 - Please follow [second](#2-installation--env-create) & [third](#3-choose-your-use-caseapplication) steps to install the Python environment once and explore all the ML tools/examples provided below.
+- We utilize TensorFlow Lite for Microcontrollers as the inference framework for Nuvoton MCU, and currently, the NuEdgeWise tools provide TensorFlow Lite (TFLite) and TFLite Vela models.
+- Regarding the PyTorch model, please review the [fifth](#5-PyTorch-to-Tflite) step to assist you in converting the PyTorch model to a (TFLite) model.

 ## 1. Tool Table
 | Tool | Use Case | Model | M55M1 |M467|MA35D1|Description |